pydata/patsy/doc/expert-model-specification.rst

        participate in interactions, then it's important to make sure you've defined :meth:`~object.__eq__` and that your type is :term:`hashable`.
-These methods will determine which factors Charlton considers equal for purposes of redundancy elimination.
+These methods will determine which factors Patsy considers equal for purposes of redundancy elimination.

     .. method:: memorize_passes_needed(state)